 Who owns the site

 GLP Chart is owned and operated by John Samaras, an independent editorial operator based in Austin, Texas, focused on the US weight-loss telehealth market.
-Single-owner LLC for accounting and tax purposes.
-No outside investors, no venture capital, no preferred partnerships with any program in the chart.
-No equity in any of the 25 reviewed companies.
+It’s a single-owner LLC, set up that way for accounting and tax.
+There are no outside investors or venture capital behind it, no preferred partnerships with any program in the chart, and no equity in any of the 25 companies reviewed.

 Who decides what gets scored and how

-Editorial decisions are made by John alone, with input from the medical reviewer when that role is filled.
-(The reviewer role is open as of mid-2026; see the about page for the recruitment status.)
-Scoring uses five published dimensions (pricing transparency, cancellation terms, onboarding, medication options, member outcomes) weighted equally.
+John makes the editorial calls, with input from the medical reviewer once that role is filled.
+(We’re still recruiting that reviewer; the about page has the current status.)
+Scoring uses five published dimensions (pricing transparency, cancellation terms, onboarding, medication options, member outcomes), weighted equally.
 The framework is documented at the methodology page and applied identically to every program in the chart.

 Where the money comes from

-• Affiliate commissions: roughly 90% of revenue.
-When a reader clicks a “Visit” link to a partner program and signs up, we receive a one-time referral fee from the program’s affiliate network.
-The fee is the same regardless of which partner we recommend.
-Disclosed inline on every page that contains affiliate links via the “How we make money” line, and at /affiliate-disclosure/.
+- Affiliate commissions: roughly 90% of projected revenue.
+When a program runs an affiliate program we can join, a reader who clicks its “Visit” link and signs up earns us a one-time referral fee from that program’s affiliate network.
+The fee is the same regardless of which program we recommend.
+Disclosed inline on every page that carries affiliate links via the “How we make money” line, and at /affiliate-disclosure/.

-• Email newsletter sponsorships: roughly 5% of revenue once the newsletter scales past 10,000 subscribers.
+- Email newsletter sponsorships: roughly 5% of revenue once the newsletter scales past 10,000 subscribers.
 Currently zero (newsletter recently launched).
-Future sponsorships will be labeled SPONSORED in every issue and will never affect chart scoring.
+Future sponsorships will be labeled SPONSORED in every issue.

 We do not accept: paid placement, sponsored content, gift cards or kickbacks from programs, hospitality from sponsors, equity in programs we cover or any other form of value transfer that would compromise editorial independence.